maly/bas80/README.md

 ## Pointers

-You can getg a pointer (an unsigned int) to variable, string variable or a string constant.
+You can getg a pointer (an unsigned int) to a variable, an array, a string variable or a string constant.
 Use angle braces around the element, e.g. `LET a = [b]` to get an address to a memory place where the B variable resides.

 ## String slices